A Coalition Game for On-demand Multi-modal 3D Automated Delivery System: Conclusions and Future Directions

-Our proposed model exhibits superior performance in urban on-demand delivery systems applied in various delivery scenarios, giving importance from customers' to commercial perspective to accommodate large high-density areas utilizing cooperative operation of UAVs where reducing delay costs and handling time-sensitive deliveries is accomplished and ADRs carrying larger payloads and decrease the burden from the fleet is done.
-The problem of E-CPDPTW has been investigated in a variety of aspects, including robustness tests of operating uncertain and irregular patterns of time-location distribution as well as wind conditions, which could be potentially utilized in such situations owing to its sustainable performance.
-In addition, coalition following the generalization ability of such a mode has been analyzed in various configurations, scales, and multiple agents, verifying a robust and scalable model.
+Our proposed model exhibits superior performance in urban on-demand delivery systems applied in various delivery scenarios, giving importance from customers' to commercial perspectives, utilizing potential cooperative operation of UAVs, where reducing delay costs and handling time-sensitive deliveries is accomplished, and ADRs carrying larger payloads and decreasing the burden on the fleet is done.
+The problem of CE-CPDPTW has been investigated in a variety of aspects, including robustness tests of operating uncertain and heterogeneous patterns of time-location distribution as well as wind conditions, which could be potentially utilized in such situations owing to its sustainable performance.
+In addition, the coalition following the generalization ability of such a mode has been analyzed in various configurations, scales, and multiple agents, demonstrating the cooperative benefit in large-scale and non-homogeneous demand distribution.

 There are several future directions where the research can be further developed.
-Firstly, refinement of the proposed framework will be essential to account for real-time constraints and dynamic adjustments in response to changing environmental conditions, such as congestion in the edge insertion technique.
-Exploration of additional factors, such as airspace conflict resolution and local regulations, will contribute to a more realistic and adaptable delivery system.
-Additionally, the system's scalability in the context of multi-agent reinforcement learning warrants investigation.
-Extending the framework to handle a larger fleet of autonomous vehicles, diverse urban environments of different layouts, and decentralized execution will be crucial for practical implementation and widespread adoption.
-Furthermore, evaluating the proposed on-demand delivery system under varying external factors, such as vehicle failure and order cancellation, will be a focus of future work.
-Continuous optimization of the objective function, considering both the level of service and delivery cost, will contribute to an increasingly efficient and resilient autonomous delivery system.
+Firstly, the centralized conflict resolution three-dimensional network plan to manage the UAV traffic throughout the vertical and horizontal aerial links to avoid potential collisions.
+Exploration of additional factors, such as non-homogeneous sub-fleet vehicles ranging in different capacities and battery sizes, will contribute to a more realistic and prioritized order in the delivery system.
+Additionally, the system's scalability in the context of multi-agent systems by extending the framework to handle a larger fleet of autonomous vehicles, diverse urban environments of different layouts, and decentralized execution will be crucial for practical implementation and widespread adoption.
+Furthermore, evaluating the proposed on-demand delivery system under varying external factors, such as vehicle failure and split delivery, by incorporating the adaptive generalization techniques, will be a focus of future work.